-What Questions Should a Pastor Ask a Prospective Church Member?
+5 Common Questions Every Pastor Should Ask a Prospective Church Member

 The most important part of the membership process we have at our church is the one-on-one meeting I have with prospective members.
 This is the time I hear about their conversion, baptism, their grasp of the gospel, why they want to join our church, and explain to them what will be expected of them if they are to become members by walking through our church covenant.
 As I know many pastors walk prospective members through a similar process, I thought I would share a few specific questions I typically ask.

 Here are 5 common questions to ask at a membership interview:

 1) Tell me about how you first heard the gospel, understood it, and came to follow Christ?